LocationLord Street, Richmond VIC 3121, Australia

 Design TeamGraham Burrows, Tim Jackson, Jon Clements, Anthony Chan, Michael Stelluto, Veryan Curnow, Nick James, Huan Trinh

-From the architect.
+Text description provided by the architects.
 Hue is a 5 storey apartment building that sits within a post industrial streetscape in Lord Street, Richmond.
 The site is bound on 3 sides by large 2-4 storey brick warehouse buildings whilst across the road are the rear yards of residential properties.

 The brief was for a multilevel apartment building that maximised yield on the site.
 Our design strategy was to imagine the site as a landscaped island within its austere industrial surrounds.
 The building could then sit as a singular, sculptural object within this landscape.
 Growing creepers on screens built on perimeter fences would also ensure that a garden aspect could be created for units within the development.
 Slightly rotating the building on the site amplifies the relationship of the object to the landscape and its surrounds, as well as creating opportunities for early morning or late afternoon sun access – particularly to south facing apartments.